thephpleague/csv/docs/8.0/inserting.md

 ## Handling newline

-Because the php `fputcsv` implementation has a hardcoded `\n`, we need to be able to replace the last `LF` code with one supplied by the developper for more interoperability between CSV packages on different platforms.
+Because the php `fputcsv` implementation has a hardcoded `\n`, we need to be able to replace the last `LF` code with one supplied by the developer for more interoperability between CSV packages on different platforms.
 The newline sequence will be appended to each CSV newly inserted line.

 At any given time you can get and modify the `$newline` property using the `getNewline` and `setNewline` methods described in <a href="/8.0/properties/">CSV properties documentation page</a>.